-In cases such as this, or when the cats hair is prone to matting, then it may be kinder to give your Coon a Maine Coon lion cut.
+In cases such as this, or when the cat’s hair is prone to matting, it may be kinder to give your Coon a Maine Coon lion cut.

 Although this is not an actual reason why owners trim their Maine Coons fur short, it is an important factor to consider for owners thinking of giving their Coon a Maine Coon lion cut.

 3. Function Of Fur

 The fur of a Maine Coon cat actually provides a function i.e. it keeps a cat warm during cold Winter climates, but also protects their delicate skin from sunburn during the hot Summer months.

-Nature has also designed your cats fur as a sensory source which warns a cat if danger is close i.e. when their tips touch and exterior object, it tells them how close they are to it.
+Nature has also designed your cat’s fur as a sensory source that warns a cat if danger is close i.e. when their tips touch an exterior object, it tells them how close they are to it.

 4. Delicate Skin

 This is problematic for many cats since their skin is more likely to get scraped if allowed to roam outside in their natural environment i.e. their skin will get scratched by bushes etc.

-This is because it reduces the impact that another cat scratching them can cause, since the thick fur offers an extra layer of protection for other animals claws, or teeth to penetrate.
+This is because it reduces the impact that another cat scratching them can cause since the thick fur offers an extra layer of protection for other animals’ claws, or teeth to penetrate.

 5. Cats Feelings

-However, if they starting hissing and spitting at you whilst being trimmed, then act aloof afterwards, this indicates yours cat displeasure with the trim.
+However, if they start hissing and spitting at you whilst being trimmed, then act aloof afterward, this indicates your cat’s displeasure with the trim.

 However, can you really trust the opinion of a person who financially benefits from the procedure taking place?

 How To Give A Maine Coon A Lion Cut

-The best way to give your Maine Coon a lion cut, is to take them to a professional groomer who is qualified to give your Coon this specific hairstyle.
+The best way to give your Maine Coon a lion cut is to take them to a professional groomer who is qualified to give your Coon this specific hairstyle.

-Although the loud sounding clippers may not phase you, please be mindful that your Maine Coon might be frightened by the close proximity of the noise, like they are when a hoover is operated nearby.
+Although the loud-sounding clippers may not phase you, please be mindful that your Maine Coon might be frightened by the close proximity of the noise, like they are when a hoover is operated nearby.